Yarden-zamir/vps-manager/docs/service-creation.md

 ### Step 6: Configure DNS

-Each service needs its own domain configured.
+DNS configuration is now integrated into service creation!

+#### If you used the unified script with `--domain`:
+1. DNS configuration was created automatically
+2. Review and merge the PR in vps-manager repo
+3. Run DNS apply workflow: `gh workflow run dns-apply.yml`

+#### Manual DNS setup:
 Point your service's domain to your VPS:
 - Type: A record
 - Name: myapp (or @ for root domain)
 - Value: YOUR_VPS_IP
 - TTL: 300 (5 minutes)

-**Note**: There's no global domain configuration.
-Each service manages its own domain through its docker-compose.yml labels.
-This allows complete flexibility - you can use different domains, subdomains, or even different domain providers for each service.
+See [DNS Management Guide](dns-management.md) for centralized DNS management.

 ### Step 7: Deploy